uucsslab/uucsslab.github.io/_pages/research/_posts/2022-01-01-deepvisualpolitics.md

 The project contributes state-of-the-art methodology that can be applied across issues, sheds light on the conditions for integrating AI into political research, and provides fresh traction on a classic phenomenon in the study of democracy: power over public agenda.

 We are grateful to the AI4Research initiative at Uppsala University for hosting the project PIs during the development of the project idea.
-The project uses computational resources provided by the NAISS (formerly SNICC) Swedish National research infrastructure.
+The project uses computational resources provided by the NAISS (formerly SNIC) Swedish National research infrastructure.